Save Innsmouth: A Student Documentary

-Right from the beginning the players wake after being thrown into a 20-foot shaft with no way out through the shaft itself.
+Right from the beginning, the players wake after being thrown into a 20-foot shaft with no way out through the shaft itself.
 They’re forced to venture further underground in a very railroaded fashion.
 From the onset of the scenario, my players faced two challenges and being all relatively new RPGers they didn’t know how to tackle them.
 Even though we discussed possible things to take with them as part of the game setup; they lacked equipment that would have been helpful to them like flashlights (which I did say they had), cell phones, cameras, who knows what else.
 Second, they just weren’t sure how to proceed.
 I force feed them some info about Innsmouth that was provided in the booklet, but it felt very disjointed.
-None of the players thought to make any type of inquiries as to how they got their, what they might have seen on the trip to Innsmouth or anything remotely similar.
+None of the players thought to make any type of inquiries as to how they got there, what they might have seen on the trip to Innsmouth or anything remotely similar.
 This is where the player’s inexperience shined brightest.

 I think it would have been better for the players in terms of story flow if the bus driver spoke to them on the ride to Innsmouth about some of the dilapidated sites and some of the rumors surrounding the town.
 You know, feed their curiosity.
 This I feel would have set the tone of “tread carefully, but explore yonder town”.
 We all know the investigators would then have gone and visited one of the locations upon arrival.
 After all, they’re there to see the sites before they are all bulldozed to make way for a new health spa resort.
 The next logical thing would be to have the investigators fall through the floor of an old building into the same pit/shaft they would otherwise be thrown into.
 This would also serve to give them more of a sense of impending dread and doom.